 Get the Recipe Wild Rice and Arugula Salad

 - Preheat oven to 425°F. Lightly drizzle 1/2 inch small butternut squash cubes with olive oil, salt, and pepper.
 Bake for 35-40 minutes, flipping halfway through cook time.

 - Meanwhile, cook wild rice according to your package.
 I use vegetable stock to cook my rice – it adds so much more flavor than water!
 Once done, remove from heat and set aside.

-- In a small boil, whisk together olive oil, white balsamic vinegar, and pepper.
-Toss with arugula immediately before serving.
+- In a small bowl, whisk together olive oil, white balsamic vinegar, and pepper.
+Toss the dressing with arugula immediately before serving.
 Mix together dressed arugula, cranberries, almond slivers, cooked wild rice, and roasted butternut squash cubes and serve.

 This recipe is part of our collection of green salad recipes.
 Check it out!